podops/podops.example/README.md

 #### Step 1: initialize the podcast repository

-Start with an empty directory and initialize a new podcast:
+Start with an empty directory and initialize the new podcast:

 ```shell
 po new
 ```

 This creates the `show.yaml` template, some other files and assignes the podcast its unique GUID.
-Open the `show.yaml` and change all the CAPITALIZED items.
+Open the `show.yaml` and change all the CAPITALIZED attributes.

 ```yaml
 ---